There is a huge range of showers to choose from so let's begin with a quick run through of types:

 Call today to set up a free estimate visit

-A brief note on The Shower-Man at 50plus
+A brief note on showers at The 50plus

-The Shower-Man at 50plus provides a professional and guaranteed installation and maintenance service for householders and businesses.
-The service is an extension the the 50plus plumbing service and offers a range of works focussed on showers.
+50plus provides a professional and guaranteed installation and maintenance service for householders and businesses.
+The service is an extension the 50plus repair and maintenance service and offers a range of works focussed on showers.

-50plus has a client base of commercial and domestic customers and are experienced in small works, fault finding and refurbishment.
+50plus has a client base of domestic and commercial customers and is experienced in small works, fault finding and refurbishment.

 Contact us for further information